-- Be integrated, aligned and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning - Be in line with advice from the 3 safeguarding partners - Have regard to the Teachers' Standards to support the expectation that all teachers: - Manage behaviour effectively to ensure a good and safe environment - Have a clear understanding of the needs of all pupils - All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas. - Staff will also receive regular safeguarding and child protection updates, including on online safety, as required but at least annually (for example, through emails, e-bulletins and staff meetings). - Contractors who are provided through a private finance initiative (PFI) or similar contract will also receive safeguarding training. - Volunteers will receive appropriate training, on recognising abuse and the procedures for reporting a concern if they take part in regular regulate activity.
+- Be integrated, aligned and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning - Be in line with advice from the 3 safeguarding partners - Include online safety, including an understanding of the expectations, roles and responsibilities for staff around filtering and monitoring - Have regard to the Teachers' Standards to support the expectation that all teachers: - o Manage behaviour effectively to ensure a good and safe environment - o Have a clear understanding of the needs of all pupils

+All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.

+Staff will also receive regular safeguarding and child protection updates, including on online safety, as required but at least annually (for example, through emails, e-bulletins and staff meetings).

+Contractors who are provided through a private finance initiative (PFI) or similar contract will also receive safeguarding training.

+Volunteers will receive appropriate training, on recognising abuse and the procedures for reporting a concern if they take part in regular regulated activity.

-1.70 The DSL and deputies
+13.2.
+The DSL and deputies

-- The DSL and appointed deputies will undertake child protection and safeguarding training at least every 2 years as stipulated by the 3 local safeguarding partners. - In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments).
+The DSL and appointed deputies will undertake child protection and safeguarding training at least every 2 years as stipulated by the 3 local safeguarding partners.

+In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments).